adamranieri/2301-ReactNative/SQL/database_normalization.md

 ### First Normal Form
 - A single cell in the database must only hold one value
+    - atomic - can't break it down into any more meaningful data
+    - ex: storing an array is non-atomic because it could be broken down
 - All databases we have created are in 1NF because SQL does not allow you to have many values in a single cell

 - This table is in 1NF because there are not multi-valued cells: